-In 1999, changes in the South Carolina Code of Laws allowed the University's Board of Trustees to loan endowment funds to the Foundation for the purpose of maximizing the investment yield and increasing the available funds for scholarships and other programs.
-For the years ended June 30, 2014 and 2013, University endowment funds of \$175,541,046 and \$151,956,883, respectively, were loaned to the Foundation and are included in investments held for Clemson University in the Statements of Financial Position.
+The South Carolina Code of Laws allows the University's Board of Trustees to loan endowment funds to the Foundation for the purpose of maximizing the investment yield and increasing the available funds for scholarships and other programs.
+For the years ended June 30, 2015 and 2014, University endowment funds of \$180,001,069 and \$175,541,046, respectively, were loaned to the Foundation and are included in investments held for Clemson University in the Statements of Financial Position.